How To Use TTX Gym

 @ Stage 2: Containment

-! description
+! content

 Contain the breach by isolating affected systems.

-# facilitator prompts
+# prompts

 + Review logs for additional suspicious activity.